pytoons/lambda-docker-playwright-python/README.md

 # lambda-docker-playwright-python
-lambda docker image for running playwright ( currently only webkit is test and working )
+lambda docker image for running playwright ( currently only webkit is tested and working )